Was bedeutet Kostenmanagement im Projektmanagement?

 Which project tools help with cost management in project management?

-There are many tools that can boost cost in project management.
-The best option is to choose a versatile project management platform with a variety of tools, so you can tailor the software to your specific project needs.
+Many tools can aid cost management in project management.
+The best option is to choose a versatile project management platform with a variety of tools so that you can tailor the software to your specific project needs.

 Here are some of the most important tools:

-- Budgeting feature.
-For effective cost project management, you need an accurate budget.
-This requires a budgeting tool that enables you to track costs using custom hourly rates and tailored financial fields.
+- Budgeting: For effective cost project management, you need an accurate budget.
+This requires a budgeting tool to track costs using custom hourly rates and tailored financial fields.

-- Time tracking software.
-This is particularly useful when trying to estimate resource cost in project management.
+- Time tracking software: This is particularly useful when trying to estimate resource cost.
 When team members log hours using a task timer, project managers can use this data to determine how long a certain task takes, and allocate resources accordingly.

 - Three Ways to Minimize Your Project Budget Exposure